 For aid granted under Section 4.11, the Member State must commit to verifying that the beneficiary complies with its obligation to conduct an energy audit within the meaning of Article 8 of Directive 2012/27/EU.
 It can be conducted either as a stand-alone energy audit or within the framework of a certified Energy Management System or Environmental Management System, for example the Union eco-management and audit scheme (EMAS)119.

-The Member State must also commit to monitoring that beneficiaries required to conduct an energy audit under Article 8(4) of Directive 2012/27/EU do one or more of the following:
+The Member State must also commit to monitoring that beneficiaries required to conduct an energy audit under Article 8(4) of Directive 2012/27/EU do at least one of the following:

-implement recommendations of the audit report, to the extent that the pay-back time for the relevant investments does not exceed 3 years and that the costs of their investments is proportionate;
+implement recommendations of the audit report, ;

-reduce the carbon footprint of their electricity consumption, so as to cover at least 30 % of their electricity consumption from carbon-free sources;
+reduce the carbon footprint of their electricity consumption, ;

-invest a significant share of at least 50 % of the aid amount in projects that lead to substantial reductions of the installation’s greenhouse gas emissions; where applicable, the investment should lead to reductions well below the relevant benchmark used for free allocation in the Union ETS.

 Transitional rules